zeta1999/korali/doc/mkdocs/docs/plots/plotcmaes.md

 ### Quadrant 2 (Object Variables)

 This plot shows the evolution of the objective variables corresponding to the evaluation of | F |.
-A graph per each dimension of the optimization problem is shown.
+A line per each dimension of the optimization problem is plotted.

 ### Quadrant 3 (Scaling Main Axes)

-The scaling of the main axes is given by the square root of the Eigenvalues.
+The scaling of the main axes is defined as the square root of the Eigenvalues.
-Optimally the axes are of the same order.
+Optimally the values of the axes are of the same magnitude.

 ### Quadrant 4 (Standard Deviation Coordinates)

-The standard deviation of the coordinates is approximated by the product of sigma with the squarerrot of the diagonal elements of the covariance matrix of the proposal distribution.
-Optimally the standard deviations are of the same order.
+The standard deviation of the coordinates is approximated by the product of Sigma with the squarerroot of the diagonal elements of the covariance matrix of the proposal distribution.
+Optimally the standard deviations are of the same magnitude.